-- Student continued to read from a variety of sources, fiction and non-fiction, for information and for pleasure, both silently and aloud (i.e., current reading selection; PC and Ipad apps/games; other online content). - Student continued to explore the English language through writing, reading, speaking, and listening using various media (i.e., ongoing reading of online content; group & individual discussions; Virtual Reality chats with other players; verbal and written chat/messaging with online friends; integrating use of new English words learned through videos, discussions with guide, listening to others in household; music, singing).
+- Student continued to read from a variety of sources, fiction and non-fiction, for information and for pleasure, both silently and aloud (i.e., current reading selection; PC and Ipad apps/games; other online content). - Student continued to explore the English language through writing, reading, speaking, and listening using various media (i.e., ongoing reading of online content; group & individual discussions; Virtual Reality chats with other players; verbal and written chat/messaging with online friends; integrating use of new English words learned through videos, discussions with guide, listening to others in household; use of audio files sent through texts; music).